konradotto/dit355-documentation/SoftwareRequirementSpecification.md

 1. The system shall be able to visualise coordinates on a map

+1. The system shall be able to filter travel types.

+1. the system shall be able to filter out coordinates

 # Quality requirements

-8. The Visualisation should be aesthetically pleasing for the user
+10. The Visualisation should be aesthetically pleasing for the user

-9. The Visualizer should display data efficiently and fast within a 2 second interval
+11. The Visualizer should display data efficiently and fast within a 2 second interval

-10. The system should be easy to navigate and use
+12. The system should be easy to navigate and use

+13. The filtering should give correct data 95% of the time

 # Constraints

-11. System shall follow regulations regarding GDPR
+14. System shall follow regulations regarding GDPR

-12. System shall be constriant to work in the Gothenburg area
+15. System shall be constriant to work in the Gothenburg area